aylinyuksel/InterviewProject/README.md

 # InterviewProject

-InterviewProject is an innovative application aimed at developing an AI-powered interactive interview avatar.
-The project consists of a powerful backend service built with ASP.NET Core Web API and visually rich avatars created using the Unity game engine, providing a realistic interview experience.

-Project Features
+## Project Features

+- **Realistic Avatars and Animations**
-Realistic Avatars and Animations: 3D avatars and smooth animations developed with Unity.
+  3D avatars and smooth animations developed using the Unity engine to create an immersive interview experience.

-AI-Powered Question Management: Dynamic interview scenarios managed via API integration.

-Customizable Interview Scenarios: Adaptable to different industries and job positions.

-Database Integration: User and performance data stored securely with SQL Server.
+- **AI-Powered Question Management**
+  Interview questions and dialogue flow are dynamically generated and managed through API integration.

+- **Customizable Interview Scenarios**
+  Flexible interview structures that can be tailored based on industry and job roles.

+- **Database Integration**
+  Secure storage of user information, interview results, and analytics using SQL Server.

+- **Advanced Authentication**
-Advanced Authentication: Secure user management provided through the API.
+  Secure and efficient user authentication and authorization through the API layer.

-Project Components
+## Project Components

+- **Unity Project**
-Unity Project: Creates the 3D avatars, animations, and user interface for the interview environment.
+  Responsible for the 3D avatar design, animations, and the user interface that simulates the interview environment.

-ASP.NET Core Web API: Provides RESTful services for question delivery, user operations, and database communication.
+- **ASP.NET Core Web API**
+  Handles backend operations including user management, question delivery, and database interaction via RESTful services.

+- **SQL Server**
-SQL Server: Manages and stores user profiles, interview history, and analytics data.
+  Stores and manages structured data such as user profiles, interview sessions, and evaluation results.

-LLM API (ChatGPT 3.5 Turbo): Utilized for generating dynamic interview questions and guiding responses with AI-powered natural language capabilities.
+- **LLM API (ChatGPT 3.5 Turbo)**
+  Integrates OpenAI’s language model to generate intelligent, real-time interview questions and responses.

+- **ElevenLabs TTS (Text-to-Speech)**
-ElevenLabs TTS (Text-to-Speech): Integrated for converting AI-generated text into lifelike voice responses for the avatar.
+  Converts AI-generated text responses into realistic speech for avatar communication.

 ---